Greg-T8/Notebook/topics/technologies/microsoft_purview/trainable_classifiers.md

 To provide feedback, a trainable classifier must be in active use &mdash; it needs to be in use in a compliance policy to detect content.
 If the classifier is passive (unused), its predictive model is inert, and feedback will never be taken into account.

-## Design and Create a Trainable Classifier
+## Design, Create, and Test a Trainable Classifier
 References:
 - [Custom Classifiers](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-learn-about?view=o365-worldwide#custom-classifiers)
 - [Get started with trainable classifiers](https://learn.microsoft.com/en-us/microsoft-365/compliance/classifier-get-started-with?view=o365-worldwide#timeline)